10up/ElasticPress/readme.txt

 = 3.6.1 =
 **Note that the upcoming ElasticPress 3.7.0 release will remove built assets from the `develop` branch, will replace `master` with `trunk`, will build a stable release version including built assets into a `stable` branch, and will include a build script should you want to build assets from a branch.**  As such, please plan to update any references you have from `master` to either `stable` or `trunk` depending on whether you require built assets or not.

 This version requires a full reindex.
+The new `facet` field introduced in `3.6.0` requires a change in the mapping, otherwise, all content sync related to posts will silently fail.
+If you've upgraded to 3.6.0 and didn't resync your content yet (via Dashboard or with WP-CLI `wp elasticpress index --setup`) make sure to do so.

 Added:
 * Filter `ep_remote_request_add_ep_user_agent`.
 Passing `true` to that, the ElasticPress version will be added to the User-Agent header in the request.
 Props [@felipeelia](https://github.com/felipeelia) via [#2264](https://github.com/10up/ElasticPress/pull/2264)